 Floorplay

-Floorplay is not about making spaces impractical or turning every building into an obstacle course.
-It is about designing environments that acknowledge we are physical, sensory beings, not machines optimised for frictionless movement.
-Unevenness encourages awareness.
-It reconnects us to gravity, texture, weight, and play.
+For decades, architecture has optimised for efficiency predictability, and control above all else: smooth circulation, predictable movement, controlled outcomes.
+But we are physical, sensory beings, not machines optimised for frictionless movement.
 We should be questioning why efficiency has become architecture’s highest virtue, and what we lose when comfort is all we experience.

-Flat floors optimise for efficiency, predictability, and control.
-Floorplay offers something harder to quantify but just as valuable: freedom, connection, adaptability, and kinesthetic joy.
-We flattened the ground so we wouldn’t have to feel it; Maybe it’s time architecture stopped avoiding the ground.
+Floorplay offers something harder to quantify: freedom, connection, adaptability, and kinesthetic joy.
+We flattened the ground so we wouldn’t have to feel it; maybe it’s time architecture stopped avoiding the earth beneath our feet.

 Thank you for reading!